hchiam/please/README.md

 # Use:

-1. Download this project from GitHub. https://github.com/hchiam/please/archive/master.zip gives you the master branch.
+1. Download this project from GitHub. https://github.com/hchiam/please/archive/master.zip --> master branch.

 2. Open the folder using Terminal or Command-line.